YiweiShen/pulse-app/README.md

 ### 🔐 Gmail Setup

-1. Go to Google Account - [App Passwords](https://myaccount.google.com/apppasswords).
+1. Go to Google Account - [App Passwords](https://myaccount.google.com/apppasswords) Recommended.
 2. Follow the prompts to generate a unique password.
 3. Sign in the Pulse app with your Google account name and the generated password.